Tuesday, 2 July 2024

 The northern aspect (above) is dominated by the Marina Bay Sands.

-Kerri also did the Skywalk while we watch from a cool breezy spot in the shade up in the observatory.
+Kerri also did the Skywalk while we watched from a cool breezy spot in the shade up in the observatory.

 There are plenty of other sights to see in the Gardens.
 Dragonfly Lake (above) is surrounded by lush vegitation and did in fact have many dragonflies hovering around.
 There are also two large steel dragonfly sculptures behind the fountain.